MonkeyAndEgg/csc464_project/README.md

 This project contains two implementation for a basic block chain.

 For Python Implementation, simply run python block_chain.py -p <port number>, then the server will run.
-To verify the block chain, please use postman.
+-To verify the block chain, please use postman.

 For NodeJs Implementation, run npm install after you pull the latest changes.
 -To run single node test, type node app.js -p <port number>.
 After one node is on, run node nodeTest.js.